hds-sandbox/NGS_summer_course_Aarhus/Webpage/develop/index.md

 ### Course duration

-This course was originally one-week long.
+This course is meant to be one week long.

 ### Course authors

 Heads of the course: Mikkel H. Schierup, Stig U. Andersen.

-Exercise responsibles: Lavinia I. Fechete, Jilong Ma, Samuele Soraggi.
+Exercise responsibles: Peter, Adrian, Samuele Soraggi.

 Contact: Samuele Soraggi (samuele at birc.au.dk).